New Script: Get Offline Scout Data

 Before I begin to say more about this script, I want to thank four people who helped test, provide feedback, and find flaws in the script.

 - Stuart Donnelson

-Without their constant testing and feedback this script wouldn’t be as complete as it is.
-Thank you four for you patience, feedback, and testing.
-I would really like to thank fellow CTP Rene Bigler who did a (for him) late night debugging session over Zoom to help find a bad logic flaw in the script.
+Without their constant testing and feedback, this script wouldn’t be as complete as it is.
+Thank you four for your patience, feedback, and testing.
+I would really like to thank fellow CTP Rene Bigler who did a (for him) late-night debugging session over Zoom to help find a bad logic flaw in the script.